Chapter 1: An Alluring Difference

 "That sounds wonderful, Mrs. Weasley…thanks."

-With his attention focused on the delicious aroma, Harry missed Fleur's frown behind his back.
+With his attention focused on the delicious aroma, Harry missed Fleur's frown.

-"Come sit next to me, 'Arry…I 'ave been longing to see you," she said.
+"Come sit at zee table with me, 'Arry…I 'ave been longing to see you."

-The Boy-Who-Lived turned, surprised by the request, and by the way that the part-Veela was almost caressing the section of wooden bench closest to her.
+The Boy-Who-Lived turned, surprised both by the request, and by the way that the French witch was almost caressing the section of wooden bench next to her.

-"Really?" he asked, sitting a respectful distance from the witch.
-She gave him a mock pout, then grabbed his arm and slid her bum over until they were thigh-to-thigh.
+Harry left a gap when he sat down.
+Fleur gave him a mock pout, then grabbed his arm and slid her bum over close enough for their thighs to touch.

 "Oh, yes…I 'ad no opportunity to zank you for saving me zat night in ze maze."